NumbShell/Project/TheWebsite/README.txt

-A small site in which you can login and share quotes for others to see.
+A small site in which you can share thoughts and ideas.